platformland/electric-book/book/text/users.md

 ## 2. Understand _who_ your users are

 Because shared components, APIs, registers and identity systems are building blocks of public-facing services, it's important to understand the users of a platform are often not the public (at least not directly).
-Designing a good platform will require and understanding of their needs, but first you need to identify who they might be.
+Designing a good platform will require an understanding of their needs, but first you need to identify who they might be.
 Some important user types to understand include:

 * **Developers** wanting to integrate with your platforms quickly and simply.
 * **Designers** of a public-facing service who may need to understand how your platform will fit into the broader design of a service, or include it in prototypes they are testing.